-The best way to describe Gruner Veltliner is that it’s cool climate wine somewhere between an aromatic white and a chardonnay.
+The best way to describe Gruner Veltliner is that it’s a cool climate wine somewhere between an aromatic white and a chardonnay.
 One of the reasons that we’re making it is to see if there’s life after Sauvignon Blanc.
-The result suggests there might be.
+The initial results suggest there might be.

 Its delicately perfumed nose shows peach and floral notes with a hint of orange blossom.
 The stone fruit theme is carried through to the palate, where white peach and nectarine flavours are spiked with mandarin and a hint of spice on the finish.
 There is a great persistence of flavour in this pale lime coloured wine.
 A unique new offering from Jules.

 Download the Gruner Veltliner 2011 tasting notes (PDF, 379 KB)